Appease – definition

-Traditional Legal Model – to appease is to satisfy the wrath of an offended God in the sense of making payment to meet the required penalty and to offset the injustice He feels over sin.
+Traditional Legal Model – to satisfy the wrath of an offended God in the sense of making payment to meet the required penalty and to offset the injustice He feels over sin.

 Biblical Healing Model – the Bible does not use the word in relation to God.
 God does not need to be appeased in order to change His attitude towards us.
 He loves us with an everlasting love.